mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 #### Identify

-- Monitor support tickets and get regular feedback from Support Engineers through the Support channel.
+- Monitor support tickets and get regular feedback from Support Engineers through the Support channel
-- Ensure information flow with Solution Architects and Customer Success Managers (e.g. by receiving a regular report).
+- Ensure information flow with Solution Architects and Customer Success Managers (e.g. by receiving a regular report)
-- Use existing communication structures between Customer Support and Customer Success to avoid overhead.
+- Use existing communication structures between Customer Support and Customer Success to avoid overhead

 #### Ranking

-- Use existing metrics (e.g. priority and customer revenue) from the ticket system to rank identified issues.
+- Use existing metrics (e.g. priority and customer revenue) from the ticket system to rank identified issues
-- Compare Customer Support time put into issues to generated revenue for high impact.
+- Compare Customer Support time put into issues to generated revenue for high impact

 ## Community Documentation Involvement